 - Seawall location and alignment: The location of a seawall relative to the beach profile that moves back and forth over time is important.
 Did you know that seawalls located behind the active beach do not interact with waves under most circumstances?
 There are many seawalls that co-exist with healthy, high quality beaches.
 Manly, Bondi and Newcastle (main beach, not Stockton) are good examples of this situation.

-The coastal engineering study currently underway is looking at behaviour at Wamberal Beach and assessing coastal and environmental impacts from the proposed program of works, including the impact on public access and beach amenity both now and into the future.
-Climate change impacts are also being considered.
+The coastal engineering study looked at behaviour at Wamberal Beach and assessed coastal impacts from the proposed program of works, including the impact on public access and beach amenity both now and into the future.
+Climate change impacts were also considered.

 Did you know that ad hoc protection works have been placed at Wamberal Beach for many decades?